 We do so through informal interactions, through formal interviews, and through regular checkpoints.

 The vast majority of the time, you’ll build stakeholder empathy through informal interactions.
-I see informal interactions as unstructured, unplanned touchpoints - drinks, meals, randomly bumping into each other in the hallway.
+I see informal interactions as unstructured, unplanned touchpoints - drinks, meals, messages on Slack, or randomly bumping into each other in the hallway.

 Stakeholder are colleagues, so don’t overthink it!
 Just interact with your stakeholders genuinely.
 Do keep note, however, of the following information that they might provide: